Orange Mittai (2015)

 Orange Mittai (ஆரஞ்சு மிட்டாய்) directed by Biju Viswanath is not your familiar Kollywood Cinema.
 There are no flashbacks, no explicit ending, no explanations of why the characters behave the way they do.
 It’s about an old man (Kailasam) played truthfully by Vijay Sethupathi who calls an ambulance complaining of chest pain, what happens in the ambulance journey to hospitals over the course of a day is the story.
-In the course of the day(s) a father and son bond gets established between the two strangers – the paramedic (EMT) “Sathya” played brilliantly by Ramesh Thilak and the patient for unexplainable reasons.
+Over the day(s) a father and son bond get established between the two strangers – the paramedic (EMT) “Sathya” played brilliantly by Ramesh Thilak and the patient for unexplainable reasons.
 In the background is hanging a marriage decision for the love between Sathya and Kavya (played by Aashritha).

-Orange Mittai tries to give its meaning to the saying “Journey is the Destination”, a Belgian film Mobile Home (2012) was the closest one I can think of that focussed on a journey in recent times.
+Orange Mittai tries to give its meaning to the saying “Journey is the Destination”, a Belgian film Mobile Home (2012) was the closest one I can think of that focus on a journey in recent times.

-Orange Mittai felt like watching an International Film Festival Movie, unfortunately that’s the only success of it, if the Director had concentrated more on it’s core theme it could have left a bigger impact on me.
+Orange Mittai felt like watching an International Film Festival Movie, unfortunately, that’s the only success of it, if the Director had concentrated more on its core theme it could have left a bigger impact on me.